 List some places you've been hearing about in the news where people suffer from hunger.
 What might be some reasons their needs are not met?

 ACROSS

-- 5 Reliable ways of moving things from place to place'
+- 5 Reliable ways of moving things from place to place\

 - 10 Poor growing season; failure

-- 12 Too little rain to
+- Too little rain to

-- grow crops 13 Rotting and molding
+- grow crops Rotting and molding

 DOWN

 - Robbing

 - Fighting in or among nations

 - Leaders of a

 - Too little money

-- Clean, dry places to keep food Buying and selling
+- Clean, dry places to keep food

+- Buying and selling between countries

-- between countries Changing raw products into forms
+- Changing raw products into forms we can use

-- we can use Overflowing of
+- Overflowing of rivers and streams

-- rivers and streams Insects and rodents
+- Insects and rodents

 Pass the

 bread,

 please!

 Food supplies are hurt when certain things happen.
 Sometimes land and water quality goes down.
 Pollution, natural disasters like floods, droughts, insects and over-planting one kind of crop can cause this damage.
 Sometimes people don't have the technology to produce and protect crops.

 It takes all the world working together to solve hunger problems.

-More Mouths to Feed

-On November 19, 2008, the world population was over 6,738,000,000 and rapidly growing.
+What's Your Ecological Footprint?
+How many Planet Earths would be needed if everyone lived like YOU do?
+Take the online quiz at Earth Day Network www.myfootprint.org some food...
+On November 17, 2009, the world population was over 6,797,000,000 and rapidly growing.
 If the current growth rate continues, the number of humans on the planet could double to 12 billion by 2050.
 All will need food, clothing, water and shelter, roads and schools.
 Demand will grow for sewers, power plants, homes, factories, malls and airports.
 Much land will be taken out of farming to meet those needs.

-some

-food...